techidaily/site-win11-tips/source/_posts/a-beginners-path-to-mastering-mouse-controls-on-win11.md

 5. Paste the following path in the text box and click on the **Next** button: **"C:\\Windows\\System32\\main.cpl"**
 ![Open Mouse Properties Using Shortcut](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/06/open-mouse-properties-using-shortcut.jpg)
 6. Now, type the name of the shortcut.
 We named it **Mouse Settings**.
 Click on the **Finish** button.
-7. You can double-click on the shortcut and adjust mouse settings.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=36506229&QTY=1&AFFILIATE=108875&CART=1"><video width="100%" height="" class="rounded-t-md shadow-lg relative z-20" controls="" autoplay="" loop="" muted="" playsinline="" webkit-playinginline="">
-<source type="video/mp4" src="https://aidaform.com/images/videos/aidaform-welcome-site.mp4"><source type="video/webm" src="https://aidaform.com/images/videos/aidaform-welcome-site.webm"></video></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/E3yY7lZ-FKA?si=g8VEuExP8GH59B69" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+7. You can double-click on the shortcut and adjust mouse settings.

 ## 10\.
 Using a Keyboard Shortcut

  Windows reserves keyboard shortcuts to open apps and settings.
 But you can create a custom shortcut to open the Mouse Properties window whenever you want.
 No need to open apps or Control Panel or navigate to the System32 folder.
 Here’s how: